jleffler/soq/src/so-4203-5818/README.md

 The material in so-4203-5818.md is from my answer to the question, and it does in fact use `qsort()`, not any of these 'sort 3' operations.

+The files `s6v23.c` and `s6v59.c` both sort 6 fixed name variables, not necessarily in the most efficient way possible.